Sonic Chaos (Game Gear)

 Unused Zones

-Existing in both versions of the game, these zones $06 & $0D have a blank name.
+Existing in both versions of the game, Zone IDs $06 and $0D have a blank name.
 In the Game Gear version, they show up as garbled text followed by "ZONE."
 In the Master System version, they just show up as "ZONE".
-Layout-wise, they're a copy of Turquoise Hill with few differences, apart from the occasional graphical glitch:

-- The giant Motobug boss in Act 3 is glitched; after it is attacked once, it stays in its "flashing" palette for the rest of the fight.
+• The giant Motobug boss in Act 3 is glitched: after it is attacked once, it stays in its "flashing" palette for the rest of the fight.

-- The HUD doesn't clear correctly before the boss, and continuously loops around the screen until part of it becomes overwritten by the boss graphics.
+• The HUD doesn't clear correctly before the boss, and continuously loops around the screen until part of it becomes overwritten by the boss graphics.

-- $06 oddly uses the bonus stage music. $0D uses the boss music, but is strangely silent in the Master System version.
+• $06 oddly uses the bonus stage music. $0D uses the boss music, but is strangely silent in the Master System version.

 Unused Music